Alternative robust ways of witnessing nonclassicality in the simplest scenario: Proof of Theorem

 This expression can be recast as $\max\{\frac{1}{2}|x_+-x_-|,\frac{1}{2}|y_+-y_-|\}=\varepsilon$.
 Therefore, by definition we have $d(P_+,P_-)=\varepsilon$.
 Considering Eq.~\eqref{op_dist}, this means that $s_{\mathcal{O}}^{P_+,P_-}=\frac{1+\varepsilon}{2}.$ Our assumption of parity preservation entails that $d(\mu_+,\mu_-)=\varepsilon$.
 Thus, Eq.~\eqref{ont_dist} now reads as $s_{\Lambda}^{\mu_+,\mu_-}=\frac{1+\varepsilon}{2}$, which also means that $s_{\mathcal{O}}^{P_+,P_-}=s_{\Lambda}^{\mu_+,\mu_-}$.
 In other words, we have

 It follows from the results of Proposition 2 in \cite{Chaturvedi2020} that

-The probability of success is the averaged sum of all possible ways Bob can win, given a randomly chosen measurement $X,Y$ and state $P_{00},P_{01},P_{10},P_{11}$ that Alice has, and an output $0,1$ that Bob guesses based on the outcome of his measurement.
+The probability of success is the averaged sum of all possible ways Bob can win, given a randomly chosen measurement $X,Y$ and state $P_{00},P_{01},P_{10},P_{11}$, and an output $0,1$ that Bob guesses based on the outcome of his measurement.
 This amounts to

 By combining equations \eqref{prop_2} and \eqref{p_suc} we obtain\\ $p(b=x_y)\leq\frac{3}{4}+\frac{\varepsilon}{4}.$

 \end{proof}